Bayern's Kimmich, Choupo-Moting positive for coronavirus - WHIZ News

-MUNICH (AP) — Bayern Munich players Joshua Kimmich and Eric Maxim Choupo-Moting have tested positive for the coronavirus, the club said Wednesday.
+MUNICH (AP) — A month after Joshua Kimmich became the face of Germany’s debate over vaccine hesitancy, the Bayern Munich midfielder has tested positive for the coronavirus along with teammate Eric Maxim Choupo-Moting, the club said Wednesday.

 Both players were already in isolation over close contact with people suspected of having the virus.
 Bayern said both were “doing well.”